Basil and Walnut Pesto

 Instructions

-• Prep the Basil: Rinse the fresh basil leaves thoroughly and pat them dry with paper towels.
-Make sure to remove any tough stems or discolored leaves.
+• Prep the basil.
+Rinse the fresh basil leaves thoroughly and pat them dry with paper towels.
+Make sure they are completely dry to avoid a watery pesto.
+For the freshest taste, remove any tough stems or discolored leaves.

-• Blend the Pesto: In a food processor or blender, combine the toasted walnuts, fresh basil, grated Parmesan cheese, garlic cloves, salt, and black pepper.
-Pulse the ingredients a few times to break them down.
+• Blend.
+Place the toasted walnuts, prepared basil, grated Parmesan cheese, garlic cloves, salt, and black pepper in a food processor or blender.
+Then, pulse the ingredients a few times to coarsely chop them, checking the consistency after each pulse.

-• Serve or Store the Pesto: Serve immediately, or carefully store.
-Transfer the walnut basil pesto to a clean and airtight container.
+• Serve or store.
+Serve immediately, or carefully store.
+Transfer the pesto to a clean and airtight container.
 You can store it in the refrigerator for up to a week.
 For longer storage, you can freeze the pesto in ice cube trays and transfer the frozen cubes to a freezer-safe bag.

 Notes

-The basil will brown after a few days if exposed to air.
-Cover with a layer of olive oil to store, or freeze.
+The pesto will brown after a few days if exposed to air.
+Cover with a layer of olive oil to store or freeze.

 Nutrition